jerrywardlow/p2tournament/README.md

 ### In This Repository

-The project consists of two files, a Python module (tournament.py) and a PostgreSQL file (tournament.sql).
+The project consists of two files, a Python module (tournament.py) and a PostgreSQL database file (tournament.sql).
 In addition, there is a Python module which can be used to test the functionality of this project (tournament_test.py).

 ### Using This Project